 So New Hope isn't a School?

 While much of what we do feels like a "school" (groups of students working with instructors) our learning community is unique in a number of ways.
 Families register their children for tutorials on an a-la-carte basis; by design, we do not provide a full program for any student.
 Rather, we exist to partner with you as you continue the journey of homeschooling.
-Some students take a science tutorial for a year, and that is the extent of their work with New Hope.
-Other students end up taking two (or three or four!) tutorials every year for five or six years for the duration of their middle and high school careers.
+Some students take a science course for a year, and that is the extent of their work with New Hope.
+Other students end up taking two (or three or four!) courses every year for five or six years for the duration of their middle and high school careers.

 What sorts of Courses do you offer?

 We have a full spectrum of courses at the middle and high school level, including math and science, languages, history, English, and electives.

 Do I need to be a homeschooler to register?

 Yes and no. There is not a formal requirement that you be a homeschooler in the traditional sense, but since we do not provide a full "school" program, we see parents as the ones responsible for ensuring that students fulfill all credit requirements for a full and rich education.
 During the high school years, many families take advantage of dual enrollment, community college classes, online programs, etc., so they may not fit the traditional homeschooling mold.
 We simply ask that parents be the primary drivers of their kids' curriculum choices.